The world, of course, remembers the monster, not the man.

 Below 50% Threshold: The Beast is hungry, and that makes the horror more dangerous.
 The horror gains the Hungry condition, and their nightmares are more effective.

 At or Above 50% Threshold.
-The Beast has enough fear to be satisfied, and isn't concerned about its survival.
-The horror gains the Sated condition, and functions as normal.
+The Beast has enough fear to be satisfied and isn't concerned about its survival.
+The horror gains the Sated condition, and you function normally with no mechanical impacts from your Beast's hunger.

-A horror relies on the Veil to interact with the modern world of humanity.
-When on the Mortal Plane, a Horror can freely shapeshift between their Monstrous form, and a human form.
-This human form remains constant, and reflects the horror's own self-image of what they would look like if they were a human.
-Therefore, this form is of a similar age to the horror, and has numerous tells that link the two, most commonly hair colour, eyes, and markings.
-Because of these tells, anyone who is knowledgable about Veiling is easily able to draw a line between the horror's human and Monstrous form, even if they don't see the horror shapeshift.
+A horror relies on the Veil to interact with humanity's modern world.
+When on the Mortal Plane, a Horror can freely shapeshift between their Monstrous form and a human form.
+This human form remains constant and reflects the horror's self-image of what it would look like if it were human.
+Therefore, this form is of a similar age to the horror and has numerous tells linking the two, most commonly hair colour, eyes, and markings.
+Because of these tells, anyone who is knowledgeable about Veiling can easily draw a line between the horror's human and Monstrous forms, even if they don't see the horror shapeshift.

-Shifting between a horror's human form and monstrous form is a full-round action that requires concentration.
+Shifting ⬤ ⬤ ⬤: Shifting between a horror's human form and monstrous form takes 3 actions.
 This usually involves invoking a spiral of shadow to shroud a horror in one form, and then emerging from the shadow in their other form.

 The beast is the primordial aspect of a horror, the monster of legend they were meant to be, tapped into humanity's collective unconsciousness and drawing form and powers from our deepest fears and phobias.
 It is the inner self, some would argue the true self, yearning to break free and spread chaos and terror.
 Most horrors disagree with this interpretation, seeing the beast instead as merely their own personal demon, a weakness they have yet to conquer and bend to their will.
 It is a daily struggle to ignore it, to not give in to the temptations and become the monster they know dwells within.